Why study this course

-Lincolnshire is known as 'Bomber County' for its RAF heritage and role during the war, making it a perfect and unique place to study Military History.
+Lincolnshire is known as ‘Bomber County’ for its RAF heritage and role during the Second World War, making it a perfect and unique place to study military history.

 If you don’t have, or don’t think you will attain the normal tariff points for studying at BGU, this course will enable you to study for a degree without any UCAS points.
 The course is delivered over four years and includes a Foundation Year, which gives you a perfect introduction in what it means to be a university student, equipping you with the necessary skills and knowledge for effective undergraduate study.
 In addition, during your Foundation Year, you will study eight modules, all of which are designed to equip you with the necessary skills and knowledge to progress your studies in your chosen subjects.

 This exciting course reviews the evidence for conflict from the medieval period through to the present day across a breadth of geographical situations.
 Armed conflict has shaped states, societies and economies from ancient times through to the present day.
 The study of military history is a fascinating topic and includes much more than learning just about weapons and battles.
 Taking this course will help you to develop an understanding of the wider social, ethical and political contexts of warfare.